Keftenk/ClassicBalanceDruid/README.md

 The Score function is the culmination of the stat weights via each individual item which has been selected.
 All of these parameters can be saved and called upon at a later load of the resource.

 The spreadsheet also comes equipped with a rough estimation of the DPS that you may be able to produce with the given parameters.
-Tthis is not a perfect simulation of damage and does have a inherent margin of error which comes with it.
+This is not a perfect simulation of damage and does have a inherent margin of error which comes with it.
 Additionally, Zephan from the Classic Warlock community designed a <b>Moonkin Aura</b> tool which generates a rough estimation of the DPS contribition it brings to the party and raid.

 <sub><sup><i>NOTE: Currently Ignite is not supported and I'm looking for someone able to reconstruct the tool appropriately for the aura with Ignite included.</i></sub></sup>